Access the Code of Practice online

 1.5.3 Arbitration and Litigation

-The final and expensive alternative is litigation.
-That usually involves suing for breach of contract, non-payment, non- performance, faulty materials, or non-compliance.
-Judgment is publicly imposed and usually made by comparison with “state of the art” materials and practice available at the time the contract was signed.
+The final and most expensive alternative is litigation.
+That usually involves suing for breach of contract, non-payment, non-performance, faulty materials, or non-compliance.
+Judgment is publicly imposed and usually made by comparison with “state of the art” materials and practices available at the time the contract was signed.

 Both arbitration and litigation can be prolonged and the parties’ cost may exceed the amount in dispute.